(Pocket-lint) - Virtual reality and augmented reality. VR and AR.

 There is a whole range of VR headsets available.
 From affordable devices you can plug your smartphone into to fully-fledged flagship headsets that require a beefy gaming PC to run.

-At the forefront are high-end devices like the HTC Vive Pro Eye that has eye-tracking built-in, the Oculus Rift S with integrated self-contained tracking cameras, the all-singing, all-dancing Valve Index and the standalone Oculus Quest.
+At the forefront are high-end devices like the HTC Vive Pro 2 that has eye-tracking built-in, the HP Reverb G2 with integrated self-contained tracking cameras, the all-singing, all-dancing Valve Index and the standalone Oculus Quest 2.

 While other companies, including Google, have taken the affordable route and introduced headsets that are mere shells for your smartphone.
 That's right.
 Your smartphone is capable of powering and displaying a VR experience in conjunction with a headset.